JenniferShola/TweetTweet/README.md

 - [x] Retweet and favorite count are formatted based on the count (i.e. 15k on the timeline view vs 15,821 on the detailed expansion, etc).
 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
 (I did lower left since that's in the current mobile app)
 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+- [x] Made my own icons (compose icon and cross exit) that used global tint to get the twitter blue color.